Social Work Program Application

 - SOWO 3910 Field Practicum

-The student must also have a cumulative of 2.5 to be fully accepted into the program.
+The student must also have a Social Work gpa of 2.5 or greater to be fully accepted into the program.

 Students must complete the following application process for admittance into the Social Work Program: